dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

 ## Prerequisites

-- You must have a dbt Cloud account and [Developer seat license](/docs/cloud/manage-access/seats-and-users).
-If you don't, you can [sign up](https://www.getdbt.com/signup/) for a [free account](https://www.getdbt.com/pricing/).
+- You must have a [dbt Cloud account](https://www.getdbt.com/signup/) and [Developer seat license](/docs/cloud/manage-access/seats-and-users).
+    - For the [Trigger on job completion](#trigger-on-job-completion) feature, your dbt Cloud account must be on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
 - You must have a dbt project connected to a [data platform](/docs/cloud/connect-data-platform/about-connections).
 - You must have [access permission](/docs/cloud/manage-access/about-user-access) to view, create, modify, or run jobs.
 - You must set up a [deployment environment](/docs/deploy/deploy-environments).